jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Left and Right can't help upgrade our society.
 But they also don't operate our businesses, bureaucracies, and daily lives.

-Upon reflection, it's no surprise our businesses and burecracies didn't have a plan for this COVID-19 outbreak.
+Upon reflection, it's no surprise our businesses and bureaucracies didn't have a plan for this COVID-19 outbreak.
 Because we don't have procedures for any disaster.
 Because our way of life is controlled by a select group of people looking to protect their high-paying positions.

 I was an insurance claims adjuster for seven years.
 I was the person with the checkbook you talk to after horrible events like car accidents and house fires.
 Despite promoting a low-risk lifestyle, the insurance industry still didn't prepare for disasters themselves.
 One example, we adjusters were forced to drive into an office during heat-waves, blizzards, and ice-storms.

-It's quite surreal to speak with people who had a tragic car crash on the exact same roads your boss (often from _their_ home) is demanding you drive.
+It's quite surreal to speak with people who had a tragic car crash on the exact same roads your boss is demanding you drive.
 You can have a debate about telecommuting versus offices.
 But not when the streets have three feet of snow.

 This speaks to our society's fundamental problem.
 Regular people aren't ready for bad times because we aren't free to decide what's best for ourselves in good times.

 It's our own fault.

 We gave the levers of power in our schools, hospitals, companies, and bureaucracies to the same people that were giving us unhappy lives as customers and workers.
-A history of misused power is why our society is shutting down during this coronavirus pandemic.
+Now our society had to scramble with impromptu plans to deal with this coronavirus pandemic.

 Should we really have expected better?